froissant/chirp-server/README.md

 The dependencies on this project can be installed from the command line by typing:

-    npm install
+    $ npm install

 ## Examples

-To run the examples, execute the corresponding module in the terminal
+To run the examples, execute the corresponding script in the terminal:

     $ node 01-twitter-sample.js